 But times are changing; more and more influencers or people with a larger following, are sharing “real-life” pictures and are advocating for self-love.
 One of them is a Lithuanian traveller, photographer, and dentistry student Rugile Maslauskaite.

 Being raised in a small town, she often felt pressured by others as everyone talked about who gained weight, who was wearing what, and so on.

 “No one is born with it [complexes about body image], but the thinking comes from the outside,” says Maslauskaite.

 Like every other teenager, Maslauskaite had to learn how to accept oneself and according to her, finding activities and passions helped her overcome body negativity.

 “My hobbies helped me to cope with the lack of self-worth.
-Now, sometimes I look at myself from aside and think “you go, girl!”
+Now, sometimes I look at myself from the side and think “you go, girl!”

-A few weeks ago, Maslauskaite asked her 16.4k followers on Instagram, mostly focusing on females, if they think they are a beautiful person.
-The question wasn’t about the looks, but purely about personality.
+A few weeks ago, Maslauskaite asked her 16.4k followers on Instagram, mostly focusing on females, if they think they are beautiful people.
+The question wasn’t about looks, but purely about personality.
 According to her, 30% responded that they don’t feel out of touch with their inner beauty.

 What is shaping our understanding of the human body?
 Is it really that important to compare ourselves to others and try to fit into a frame full of stereotypes?